What is Sous Vide?

 What Equipment Do I Need?

 There are many types of sous vide machines used to cook with but only a few are widely used amongst chefs and home cooks.
 In commercial style kitchens and laboratories, they usually use higher end thermal immersion circulators which are not intended to be used at home.
 Some professional kitchens also rely on the use of a combi-steamer which utilizes steam to mimic the same effects gained from sous vide.
+The home cook also has wide range of sous vide accessories to choose from.
+Choose the right machine and accessories and you'll be a sous vide rockstar i no time!

 For Home Use There are Two Types of Sous Vide Equipment Available